PetrKryslUCSD/Elfel.jl/docs/src/tutorials/tut_poisson_q4.md

     end
 ```

-First we create the element iterator.
-We can go through all the elements that
+In the `assembleKF` function we first we create the element iterator.
+We
-define the domain of integration using this iterator.
-Each time a new element
+can go through all the elements that define the domain of integration
-is accessed, some data are precomputed such as the element degrees of
+using this iterator.
+Each time a new element is accessed, some data are
-freedom.
+precomputed such as the element degrees of freedom.

 ```julia
     elit = FEIterator(Uh)